tasosalvas/spdiu/doc/installation.md

 <!-- Copyright (C) 2025 Tasos Alvas <tasos.alvas@qwertyuiopia.com> -->
 <!-- SPDX-License-Identifier: AGPL-3.0-or-later                    -->
-# SPDIU Installation Manual
+# SpdIU Installation Manual

-The intended way to install SPDIU is to keep an instance of it for every flavor of SPD you want it to manage.
+The intended way to install SpdIU is to keep an instance of it for every flavor of SPD you want it to manage.

 For example:
 ```sh